josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 Then 2019 happened.
 When i try to think of the beginning of the story, the best focal point I can pick is when I read a little book.

-I read an unassuming little pamphlet titled Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism.
+I read an unassuming little pamphlet titled _Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism_.
 It ruined me.
 Changed the trajectory of my life.

 Let me back up a bit.